 RL: This story is a specific story about one young woman, but it’s also about issues like economics and it’s also about pot.
 How do you think those things intersect?
 How do you feel about pot’s legal status?

 SR: I think, to a certain degree, a fair amount of Jess’s problems stem from the fact that the one thing that helps calm her nerves is illegal.
 If she could just go down to the corner store and buy a small amount of a low THC – high CBD strain from a licensed vendor, she’d be able to get the medicine she needs to quell her anxiety without putting herself at risk.
-One could make the argument that her relationship to weed is unhealthy, but I think you’d be hard pressed to find an American adult who doesn’t use something – whether it’s pot, coffee, sweets, or Netflix – to unwind after a hard day, so in my opinion I think it is fine if she uses the dispensaries in Downtown Denver in order to feel better.
+One could make the argument that her relationship to weed is unhealthy, but I think you’d be hard pressed to find an American adult who doesn’t use something – whether it’s pot, coffee, sweets, or Netflix – to unwind after a hard day, so in my opinion I think it is fine if she uses the dispensaries in Downtown Denver in order to feel better, some people although prefer to stay healthy and do only healthy things like exercise and taking Kratom liquid extract or other supplements.
 Millions of Americans prefer cannabis over Big Pharma for their medicinal needs and over alcohol and other drugs for recreation.
 For a lot of people, it would be a much safer option than prescription drugs if it weren’t for its illegality.

 EI: CASHED I think is a really good representation of my feelings on how intense economic pressure enhances one’s natural inclination to escape from a painful reality.
 For Jess, she uses CBD oil for anxiety.
 While she uses cannabis, you can replace cannabis with a lot of things and the story still holds true.
 People play video games as overwatch and they even learn to play from sites like http://overwatchsrpros.com/guides/how-to-play-overwatch, they also watch movies, eat doughnuts, masturbate, whatever.
 Stress makes you feel like you need self care.
 In extreme cases, one could be pressured into, or choose on their own, to partake in dangerous forms of escapism, like heroin.
 In Jess’ case, it’s cannabis, but the impulse is the same.
 Reality hurts, man.
 And sometimes you need help taking the edge off, especially when you can’t afford to go out and have fun at a theme park or something.